-Have a music lover in your life but don’t know where to start?
-Come sit by me and I’ll share this Epic Gift Guide for Musicians and Music Lovers!
+Have a music lover in your life but don't know where to start?
+Come sit by me and I'll share this Gift Guide for Musicians and Music Lovers - updated for 2021!

-Following that, we spent 20 of our married years making a living from music.
+We have spent more than 20 of our married years making a living from music.